arinjoy/Landmark-Remark/README.md

 ***
 ### Issues & Limitations
 There are a few issues with the app that can be improved.
-  * The M-V-VM pattern has been used widely throughout the project, however, there is one view-model called _AnnotationViewModel_ which deviates form its therotical definition of a view-model.
+  * The M-V-VM pattern has been used widely throughout the project, however, there is one view-model called _AnnotationViewModel_ which deviates from its therotical definition of a view-model.
 In this instance, it has been combined with the view code and subclassed from _MKAnnotation_.
 Due to simplicity of the project it has been used as a shortcut approach only.
-  * The delegate based communication between view-models and view-controllers can be improved with better solutions(eg. ReativeCocoa)
+  * The delegate based communication between view-models and view-controllers can be improved with better solutions(eg. ReactiveCocoa)
   * As an added feature a list view has been created but it's view-controllers uses very similar set code like the other LandmarksViewController.
 Perhaps the code can be modulaized a bit more.
   * The UX and UI design for the app is very limited and basic.
 With more time better UX and can be designed.
-  * The searching of the landmarks and user zooming/panning into a location within the map can be improved and a better UX design is required for that.
+For example, the searching of the landmarks and user zooming/panning into a location within the map, while the user is already moving can be improved and a better UX design is required for that.
   * Ideally a user should provide an email address for signup process and _"Forgot Password"_ feature should be available in production ready app.